-Let us focus on $\frac{ \sqrt{\phi(\frac{\zeta^2}{\delta} +\sigma^2)}}{\epsilon^{3/2}}$, in LLMs pre-training scenarios, local datasets are typically allocated centrally, resulting in low data heterogeneity $\zeta$.
+Let us focus on $\frac{ \sqrt{\phi(\frac{\zeta^2}{\delta} +\sigma^2)}}{\epsilon^{3/2}}$, in LLMs training scenarios (like pre-training or full-parameter fine-tuning), local datasets are typically allocated centrally, resulting in IID datasets ($\zeta\approx0$ ).
 Moreover, due to the small batch sizes commonly used in LLM training (limited by the constraint of GPU memory), $\sigma$ tends to be large.
 Under such circumstances, $\frac{\zeta^2}{\delta}\ll \sigma^2$ and $\phi$ captures the convergence rate.
-While in Federated Learning (large $\zeta$) or training small models (small $\sigma^2$), the key factor is $\phi'=\frac{1-\delta}{\delta^2(1-\frac{\delta}{2})^{\tau}}$.
-In this work, we focus on the first scenario where $\phi$ is the key factor that determines the convergence of DD-EF-SGD.
-For the analysis in Federated Learning or training small models, simply replacing $\phi$ with $\phi'$ is enough and we do not discuss this later in the paper. \end{remark}
+While in non-IID scenarios, (large $\zeta$) or training small models (small $\sigma^2$), the key factor is $\phi'=\frac{1-\delta}{\delta^2(1-\frac{\delta}{2})^{\tau}}$.
+In this work, we focus on the first scenario where $\phi$ is the key factor that determines the convergence of \algoname.
+For the analysis in non-IID scenarios (like Federated Learning), we use $\phi'$ as the key factor. \end{remark}